Providers

 Lower Stress Levels

 Drinking too much alcohol can raise blood pressure and lead to heart failure or stroke.
-It can contribute to high triglycerides, produce irregular heartbeats and affect cancer and other diseases.
+It can contribute to high triglycerides, produce irregular heartbeats, and affect cancer and other diseases.

 Sources: ©2011 American Heart Association, Inc.